 Refer to both men and women by first and last name.
 Use the courtesy title only in direct quotations.

-For the purposes of the catalog, credit hours should be written with Arabic numerals (2, 3, 28), as should all numbers 10 or higher.
-Numbers nine or lower should be written out.
+For the purposes of the catalog, credit hours should be written with Arabic numerals (2, 3, 28).

 We use em dashes instead of en dashes or hyphens, with a space on either side.

 (Ex.
 Leon has traveled a long road toward the election for State Attorney — one marked with many potholes.)

 One word, in keeping with widespread usage.
 The collection of all data used and produced by a computer program.

 Capitalize them.
 Do not abbreviate, except when needed in tabular format: Sun, Mon, Tue, Wed, Thu, Fri, Sat (three letters, without periods, to facilitate tabular composition).